Ask an Architect: 5 Steps to an Effective Salesforce Data Management Strategy (Part 2)

 Relevant data is the key to successful CRM.
 The rest is history.
 Determine relevance by identifying how data is driving insights and behavior.

-Result: Reduces data volume, improves performance and may reduce cost.
+Result: Reduces data volume, improves performance, and may reduce costs.

 Others / Custom Solutions – Data Lakes, Data Warehousing etc.

-Complexity: High Effort: High (Months)Typically enterprise-wide efforts, require specific skills.
+Effort: High (Months)Typically, enterprise-wide efforts require specific skills.

-Donation records, contacts / volunteers inactive over years, financial transactions that are 4-5 year old.
+Donation records, contacts/volunteers inactive over the years, and financial transactions that are 4-5 years old.

 5. Govern with Discipline: Master Data Management